 3 laps -- 150 meters in 150 seconds (2:30)

 4 laps -- 200 meters in 200 seconds (3:20)

 5 laps -- 250 meters in 250 seconds (4:10)

 ... continue up to 10 laps, 500m in 500 seconds (8:20), then repeat in reverse order 9, 8, 7, 6, 5, 4, 3, 2, 1.

-Practicing this method will also help you remember split times for each lap when swimming a 500 meter or 500 yard swim for many of the military swimming fitness tests.
-Having the ability to swim 500 meters fast as well as build up to 2-3 miles will help you get to and through the training in your future, as your 500 meters swims will quickly turn into weekly two mile swims at SEAL training, if that is your goal one day.
+Practicing this method will help you remember split times for each lap when swimming a 500-meter or 500-yard swim for many of the military swimming fitness tests.
+Having the ability to swim 500 meters fast, as well as build up to 2-3 miles, will help you get to and through the training in your future, as your 500-meter swims quickly will turn into weekly two-mile swims at SEAL training (if that is your goal one day).

-4. Need Another Distance?
-If you need a shorter swim idea try this: instead of 100 laps, shoot for 100 lengths and turn the 5,000 meter swim into a 2,500 meter swim.
-This can turn your time in the pool to less than 45 minutes especially if you do the meter per second goal pace method.
+4. Need another distance?
+If you need a shorter swim idea, try this: Instead of 100 laps, shoot for 100 lengths and turn the 5,000-meter swim into a 2,500-meter swim.
+This can turn your time in the pool to less than 45 minutes, especially if you strive for a meter per second as your goal pace.

 Give this workout a shot.
-If you need something to keep your mind busy while staring at a black line for a long period of time, this will definitely keep you occupied and reduce hang out time in the pool.
+If you need something to keep your mind busy while staring at a black line for a long period of time, this will keep you occupied and reduce hangout time in the pool.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.